Owner : Richard B Whitfield

 She soon found that when they recommended certain items to their clients, that often the women did not know where or how to obtain the things they needed.
-The Birth Center (in Rincon) was a substantial drive from the next town where most of the things could be obtained.
+The Birth Center (in Rincon, at the time) was a substantial drive from the next town where most of the things could be obtained.
 A divine voice kept telling her, over and over, that she needed to have these things readily available for the ladies.
-After brushing it off twice, she finally was obedient and “The Midwife’s Mercantile” was born.
+After brushing it off twice, she finally was obedient and “The Midwife’s Mercantile” was born in 2006.

 The Birth Center eventually moved to Savannah, Ga and “The Mercantile” as it became known to the locals, moved with it.
-It is located at 1692 Chatham Parkway in Savannah, Ga inside The Midwife Group and Birth Center.
-Jill has recently retired from the midwifery practice at the Birth Center however The Midwife’s Mercantile is still alive and well.
+It is located at 1692 Chatham Parkway in Savannah, Ga inside The Midwife Group Women’s Health and Birth Center.
+Jill has retired from the midwifery practice at the Birth Center however The Midwife’s Mercantile is still alive and well.

 She made several promises when the business became a reality.
-1) The business would be dedicated to the glory of God.
+1) The business would be dedicated to the Glory of God.
 2) The business would carry only organic and natural products.
 3) It would never ever sell retail.
 And 4) It would strive to buy American-made products.

 She has quite a support team.
 Richard, Jill’s husband, (who retired from the military) is a saint and actually owns The Mercantile.
 Her four children (2 birthed and 2 not birthed) are awesome.
-Among them is a marketing genius, a web builder, a banker and a business owner.
+Among them is a marketing genius, a web builder, a retired banker and a business owner.
 What a support team!
 Yes, it does take a village and a lot of prayer.

 The Midwife’s Mercantile is, indeed, a ministry and as the slogan says, “We truly honor the women we serve!”